 The Firm has policies and procedures that are designed to provide reasonable assurance that it complies with applicable independence standards.
-These policies and procedures are based on the Code, and are enhanced, as appropriate, to reflect local standards or DTTL policies that may be more restrictive.
+These policies and procedures are based on The Swedish Corporate Governance Code, and are enhanced, as appropriate, to reflect local standards or DTTL policies that may be more restrictive.